Alireza-Mohebbi/Textile-Engineering-Virtual-Laboratory/README.md

 ## About the Project

-This software allows users to model a 2D weave structure (including its cross section) and assign yarn properties to it.
+This software allows users to model a 2D plain weave structure (including its cross section) and assign yarn properties to it.
 Based on the defined model, the software provides approximate predictions of the weave's mechanical behavior and generates useful mechanical plots.

 ## Cooperations